cechallenge/cechallenge.github.io/rules.md

  * Open-source code and libraries are allowed with proper attribution.

 #### Competition Rules
- 1. Submissions must be reproducible in the test environment.
+ 1. Submissions must be reproducible in a test environment, and the source code will be used to detect cheating and reproduce results.
- 2. Latency is defined as the time taken to process the entire dataset, excluding preprocessing.
+ 2. Latency is defined as "the time it takes to process all of the presented dataset".
- 3. External memory (Micro SD) is allowed on the Jetson AGX Orin kit.
+ 3. External memory can be added to the Jetson AGX Orin kit (Micro SD only).
- 4. Teams must submit requested materials for evaluation.
+ 4. Teams must submit the requested materials for evaluation.
- 5. Daily ranking updates based on performance, excluding weekends and holidays.
+ 5. Each team can submit model inference results during the competition period, and the best performing teams will be ranked and the results will be updated daily
+(excluding holidays and weekends).
- 6. Source code remains private during the competition.
+ 6. The source code created by teams should be remained private during the competition.
- 7. Submissions must not use copyrighted, proprietary data, or violate service agreements or trade secrets.
+ 7. Submissions must not use copyrighted or proprietary data or patents or trademarks, code, or closed source content.
+Use of data or content that violates a service agreement or another company's trade secrets is not permitted.
- 8. No responsibility for third-party IP infringement.
- 9. Submissions are used only for verification and are not kept for commercial use post-competition.
+ 8. We are not responsible if your Submission contains conduct that infringes any third party's intellectual property rights.
+ 9. We will only use the submissions to verify cheating and sharing among participating teams.
+We will not use or retain the results for commercial purposes under any circumstances after the Competition ends.
+If your submission results in any infringement of third-party intellectual property rights, you will be responsible for any damages resulting from such infringement.
- 10. Disqualification for using external implementations without attribution or copying from other teams.
+ 10. Using an external implementation without citation, or copying another team's implementation, will be eliminated.
- 11. Teams can have up to three members, with no overlapping participation in other teams.
+ 11. A participating team should consist of no more than 3 people, and the participating team must certify that no team member is a duplicate participant in any other team.
- 12. Organizers and related parties cannot participate.
+ 12. Organizers and associated with the competition are not eligible to participate.
- 13. Any behavior against trust or fairness can result in disqualification.
+ 13. Even if you do not violate any of the above rules, you may be eliminated if you act is untrustworthy or unfair.